RealVNC/vncexplorer/README.md

 ## Installing / Getting started
+The latest release is available at: https://github.com/andrewwoodhouse/vncexplorer/releases/latest

-Simply extract the Windows ZIP / UNIX tar and run with administrative priveleges on your system.
+Simply extract the ZIP or tar.gz file from the link above and run with administrative priveleges on your system.

 Platform specific details below: